 I considered applying to Penn State and Carnegie Mellon.
 So, I visited Pittsburgh to see if there were openings for me in Carnegie Mellon's Andrew Project on computer-aided instruction in distributed computing environments.
-Returned to Penn State February 11, the day Nelson Mandela was released from Robben Island.
+Returned to Penn State on February 11, the day Nelson Mandela was released from Robben Island.
 There, I decided that my best option was to accept Michael G. Moore's kind invitation to choose Penn State and the American Center for the Study of Distance Education.

-Private photo of Franklin Speaking Ace
+Private photo of my Franklin Speaking Ace

 I soon realized that I needed to improve my English and pass the TOEFL and GRE tests.
-So, I subscribed to the two weekly magazines Time and Newsweek and bought the amazing new electronic gadgets from Franklin with speaking dictionaries and thesauruses.
-Used the gadgets to look up all unknown words to be familiar with every single word in a complete magazine.
+So, I subscribed to the two weekly magazines, Time and Newsweek, and bought the amazing new electronic gadget Franklin Speaking Ace.
+A calculator-like device that could pronounce each of the 90,000 words in its built-in dictionary and included several drill and practice applications.
+Used it to look up all unknown words and be familiar with every single word in a complete magazine.

 My English writing skills improved considerably when I systematically started to use PC software to check spelling, grammar, and readability.
+The WordPerfect spelling checker and thesaurus was indispensable, and I found the Gramatik IV grammar and style checker helpful.
+I also installed the bilingual dictionary, Clue.
 These tools were extremely useful for a computer geek with limited proficiency in the English language.